 “Breaking ground,” or starting the physical part of the commercial construction work, is often seen as a build’s official beginning.
-After all, big backhoes and bulldozers tend to be what comes to mind when most of us think of the industry!
+After all, big backhoes and bulldozers tend to come to mind when most of us think of the industry!

-We at Miller want you to feel completely comfortable with everything that’s undertaken surrounding your new build, so we’ll walk you through a few pre-construction happenings below.
+When you work with Miller Architects & Builders, we want you to feel completely comfortable with everything that’s undertaken surrounding your new build.
+Let us walk you through what happens before your construction company breaks ground.

 The Practicalities of Procurement

 “Procurement” is just another fancy way of saying “obtaining the materials needed.”